cvs-health/android-view-accessibility-techniques/doc/grouping/HeadingSemantics.md

 * One complication of heading semantics on Android is that list items in the standard list classes (such as `RecyclerView`) can not be accessibility headings; the `isHeading` property is simply ignored for list items.
 Logically, this makes a certain sense since list `ViewHolder` items are not permanent, but are recycled as the list is scrolled.
 * Never use `android:contentDescription` to append an accessibility property like "Heading" to a `View`.
 It may sound almost correct in TalkBack, but doesn't work correctly.
-* Native Android apps do not have multiple heading levels.
-Only mark top-level headings as a heading.
+* Native Android apps do not have multiple heading levels, so navigation of complex information hierarchies using headings in TalkBack can be challenging.
+Consider limiting screen content and only marking top-level section headings as semantic headings.
+* It is helpful to make app bar titles semantic headings.
+However, a `Toolbar` _default_ title `TextView` can only be made a semantic heading using a hack that relies on the internal details of the `Toolbar` class.
+This approach is demonstrated in [MainActivity.kt](/app/src/main/java/com/cvshealth/accessibility/apps/androidviewaccessibilitytechniques/MainActivity.kt) for reference, but is not recommended.

 ----